Photo: John Downing

 The victim found Downing’s contracting license had expired, and insurance coverage had been canceled due to non-payment.
 He contacted Downing and said he wanted his money back.

-While Downing promised to have the money back to the victim in a few days, he did not make good on that promise either.
+While Downing promised to return the money to the victim in a few days, he did not make good on that promise either.

 WebReadyTM Powered by WireReady® NSI